jcianci12/PythonScikitTrader/README.md

 Thanks for checking out my project!

 What this project does:
-- Demonstrates how to interface with the bybit exchange (sometimes the bybit documentation was a bit sparse - there is some trial and error in here)
+- Demonstrates how to interface with the binance exchange
+- Creates indicator data including take profit and stop loss
 - Demonstrates in a not so elegant way how RN, KNN, and Ensemble model classifiers can be trained
-- Auto trades the BTCUSDT spot pair on bybit unified exchange
+- Auto trades the BTCUSDT spot pair on binance unified exchange
-- Produces signals based on training data for a +5 price increase or a -5 increase
+- Produces signals that indicate wether the dynamic tp or sl will be hit
 - Uses those signals to buy or sell
 - Produces a performance graph showing the btc close price, the signals, and the portfoio balance
 - Includes some python unit tests for checking connection to the exchange (these tests could really be improved quite a bit)